Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 - queryYield

 Calculates and returns the real yield rate for fees collected.
-First gets the latest historical (x or y)volume entry and attempts to find a volume entry from 24 hours ago or the latest fee before a 24 hour cutoff point.
+First gets the latest historical (x or y)volume entry and attempts to find a volume entry from 24 hours ago or the latest fee after a 24 hour cutoff point.
 Then calculates;

 ```
 Latest (x or y)volume height - oldest 24hr (x or y)volume height = total 24hr (x or y)volume